rylee1999/RGoerlitzTechLog/MarkDownFiles/QuickCapture.md

 ### Step 1: Having a pre-made feature layer
 You can start by either adding a pre saved map or feature later from your AGOL account or create a new one for this project.
-There are two choices given to create your buttons and they are either using the fields from the feature layer
+There are two choices given to create your buttons and they are either using the fields from the feature layer or to create your own bu link to a web map.
 ![image](https://github.com/rylee1999/RGoerlitzTechLog/assets/146375958/1e0821bc-1164-4550-89cc-364222fa02de)